Walnux/ArrowDocuments/README.md

 Arrow itself is very small and can be preinstalled so the loading latency is small, further more, the [Arrow template and clone technology](/path/to/AtemplateClone) technology and [Arrow application sharing](/path/toAshareing) technology makes Arrow application loading latency approach native application loading.

 ##  Getting Started
-You can start from building some mainstream projects with [ASDK: Arrow Service Development Kid](https://github.com/Walnux/Atools/tree/master/ASDK).
+You can start from building some mainstream projects with [Arrow Service Development Kit (ASDK)](https://github.com/Walnux/Atools/tree/master/ASDK).

 Then, the Attached Mode Arrow Images can be used to run as Arrow instance through [Arrow Service](https://github.com/Walnux/arrowd)